 - There is the potential to cause damage to equipment when performing this procedure.
-Therefore, it is recommended that attempts be made to perform Double Sequential Defibrillation using an AED in combination with a monitor to reduce risk. - The case reports of equipment failure have not indicated the mechanism of damage; the steps above are an attempt to improve patient outcome while mitigating risk, but have not been proven to change outcomes. - Because of the potential for adverse equipment results, it is important that your Service Director and Medical Director approve this procedure BEFORE attempting. - Devices used for Double Sequential Defibrillation should be removed from service until a user evaluation and function check can be completed to ensure safety of subsequent patients.
-Any faulty test should result in the defibrillator being removed from service until a full evaluation can be completed.
+Therefore, it is recommended that attempts be made to perform Double Sequential Defibrillation using an AED in combination with a monitor to reduce risk. - The case reports of equipment failure have not indicated the mechanism of damage; the steps above are an attempt to improve patient outcome while mitigating risk, but have not been proven to change outcomes. - Because of the potential for adverse equipment results, it is important that your Service Director and Medical Director approve this procedure BEFORE attempting. - Devices used for Double Sequential Defibrillation should be removed from service until a full evaluation and function check can be completed to ensure safety of subsequent patients.